sir-cypher/sir-cypher.github.io/README.md

 ![NPC - Cleft](images/NPC - Cleft.png)

 Cleft is a former member of Toll's squad.
 Short of stature, prematurely balding, with thin, wiry black hair, and strong as an ox.
 He had a tendency to tear into enemies with a ferocity bordering on the psychotic, sowing chaos in his wake.
-He was the tip of the wedge that pry open enemy formations, oftentimes sending opponents into a disastrous route.
+He was the tip of the wedge that would pry open enemy formations, oftentimes sending opponents into a disastrous route.
 If Toll is the immovable wall who instills fear in any enemies who come near, Cleft is the unstoppable dervish who rains fury down on his foes.

 [Return to top](#backstory)